eagles-project/skywalker/docs/input.md

 parameters assume more than one value, and the rest assume only a single value.

 Note the parameter `current_gas_mix_ratios`.
-This is an example of a parameter that constists of an array of an array.
+This is an example of a parameter that consists of an array of an array.
 For some parameters there are multiple values for a single ensemble.
 This array of arrays syntax covers this case.
 For the `current_gas_mix_ratios`, an array of two values will be available for each ensemble created.
 For lattice and enumeration purposes it is treated as a one (abet array